Hundred Regiments Offensive: Third Phase (6 October 1940 – 24 January 1941)

 Peng Dehuai directed the battle from an artillery observation post on the Guanjia'nao front line.

 In early October, the Japanese army mobilized tens of thousands of troops to launch retaliatory "sweep" operations across the anti-Japanese base areas in North China.
-These operations were marked by the brutal implementation of the "Three Alls Policy"—burn all, kill all, loot all.
+These operations were marked by the brutal implementation of the purported "Three Alls Policy"—burn all, kill all, loot all.
 In response, the Eighth Route Army shifted to counter-sweep operations, relying on mobile guerrilla tactics to wear down the exhausted enemy forces.

-During the Battle of Guanjia'nao, commander Peng Dehuai personally arrived at the front line, only 500 meters from the enemy, to direct operations.
+During the Battle of Guanjianao, commander Peng Dehuai personally arrived at the front line, only 500 meters from the enemy, to direct operations.
 A fierce and bloody struggle ensued between Eighth Route Army forces and Japanese troops.
-Peng Dehuai led the 386th Brigade of the 129th Division, 25th and 38th Regiments of the 1st Death-Defying Column, New 10th Brigade, and units directly under the headquarters to besiege the 500-strong Okazaki task force under the 4th Independent Mixed Brigade on 29 October.
+Peng Dehuai led the 386th Brigade of the 129th Division, 25th and 38th Regiments of the 1st Death-Defying Column, New 10th Brigade, and units directly under the headquarters to besiege the roughly 500-strong Okazaki Detachment under the 4th Independent Mixed Brigade on 29 October.
 After two days and nights of fierce fighting, the Chinese Army had to retreat due to the arrival of Japanese reinforcements.
-The Okazaki task force was relieved on 1 November but not before Lieutenant Colonel Kensuke Okazaki was killed in action.
+The Okazaki Detachment was relieved on 1 November but not before Lieutenant Colonel Kenju Okazaki was killed in action.
 The Eighth Route Army suffered heavy casualties in this battle.
 The 25th and 38th Regiments, as the main attacking forces, lost 500 men and another 1,570 were wounded.
-According to Japanese internal record, the Okizaki Detachment suffered 50 (including 5 officers) killed and 99 (including 5 officers) wounded at Guanjia'nao, accounting for more than 60% of the total losses of the 4th Independent Mixed Brigade from 19 October until 14 November 1940.
+According to Japanese internal record, the Okazaki Detachment suffered 50 (including 5 officers) killed and 99 (including 5 officers) wounded at Guanjianao, accounting for more than 60% of the total losses of the 4th Independent Mixed Brigade from 19 October until 14 November 1940.
+This is contrary to the CCP's claim that most combatants of the Detachment have been wiped out in the battle.
+Kuomintang records, including a telegram from Wei Lihuang to Jiang Jieshi, appeared to corroborate the CCP's claims.
+General Peng himself was said to have later considered Guanjianao to be one of the four major defeats in his military career.

 The counter-sweep operations lasted until January 1941.
 Although the Eighth Route Army inflicted significant casualties on the Japanese, the anti-Japanese base areas suffered heavy losses.
 In regions such as the Taihang, Taiyue, and northwest Shanxi, Japanese forces carried out widespread burning, looting, and killing in an effort to destroy the basic living conditions of the military and civilian populations in the liberated zones.